tn3w/lyriq/README.md

     - Select with `Enter` or number keys `1-9`
     - Pagination with 4 results per page
     - Shows synchronized lyrics availability with color indicators
+- Lyrics sync tool:
+    - Create LRC files from plain text lyrics
+    - Optional audio playback with pygame (install separately)
+    - Press `SPACE` to mark timestamps for each line
+    - Press `Q` to quit and save progress
+    - Works without audio for manual timing

 ## API Reference